 We need the government to consider these recommendations.
 It will be painful.
 This is a terrible situation to face directly.
 We can help them by being honest and brave, but they must do the same.
 We gotta talk, and this recommendation must be considered by the people elected to do so.

 Silence is death.
 The legislature, the cabinet table – these are the places where this discussion must happen now.
-Let’s all take it seriously — as seriously as we possibly can.
+Let’s all take it seriously — as seriously as we possibly can, and in the terms suggested by this report (among others): as a political issue.